PennyLaneAI/pennylane/doc/tutorials/qubit_rotation.rst

     Any computational object that can apply quantum operations, and return an expectation value.

-    In OpenQML, a device could be a hardware device (such as the IBM QX4, via the OpenQML-PQ plugin), or a software simulator (such as Strawberry Fields, via the OpenQML-SF plugin).
+    In PennyLane, a device could be a hardware device (such as the IBM QX4, via the PennyLane-PQ plugin), or a software simulator (such as Strawberry Fields, via the PennyLane-SF plugin).

 .. tip::

-   *Devices are loaded in OpenQML via the function* :func:`openqml.device`
+   *Devices are loaded in PennyLane via the function* :func:`pennylane.device`

-OpenQML supports devices using both the qubit model of quantum computation and devices using the CV model of quantum computation.
+PennyLane supports devices using both the qubit model of quantum computation and devices using the CV model of quantum computation.
 In fact, even a hybrid computation containing both qubit and CV quantum nodes is possible;
 see the :ref:`hybrid computation example <hybrid_computation_example>` in the next tutorial for more details.

-For this tutorial, we are using the qubit model, so let's initialize the ``'default.qubit'`` device provided by OpenQML - a simple pure-state qubit simulator.
+For this tutorial, we are using the qubit model, so let's initialize the ``'default.qubit'`` device provided by PennyLane - a simple pure-state qubit simulator.

 .. code-block:: python

-    dev1 = qm.device('default.qubit', wires=1)
+    dev1 = qml.device('default.qubit', wires=1)

-For all devices, :func:`~.openqml.device` accepts the following arguments:
+For all devices, :func:`~.pennylane.device` accepts the following arguments:

 * ``name``: the name of the device to be loaded
 * ``wires``: the number of subsystems to initialize the device with